 So many of us are running on an empty tank, or even on fumes.
 It doesn’t take long for that tank to become depleted.
 You need fuel.
 Premium fuel.
 Taking good care of your children requires you to have energy, imagination, and patience.
 You simply cannot accomplish this if you, yourself is not filled up.

-You are teaching your children by example.
+Motherhood involves teaching your children by example.
 Your children are aware of what you are doing for them.
 They are aware of the countless hours you put into ensuring they are cared for.
 They’re also aware of the bags under your eyes and the exhaustion in your voice.
 You are teaching them the importance of taking care of others.
 Give them the opportunity to understand the importance of taking care of themselves, as well.
 Taking good care of your children begins with taking good care of yourself.

-Mama, you’re amazing.
+Mama, you are amazing.

 You love your children.